KTheXIII/monkecard/README.md

 # quiz

-Build with Snowpack, ReactJS and TypeScript.
+Build with Snowpack, PreactJS and TypeScript.

 ## Requirements